Oldest Golf Courses

 - 1864 Westward Ho!

-There is a short-hole course at Bruntsfield Links in Edinburgh, but links golf is no longer played there.
+There is a short-hole course at Bruntsfield Links (1695) in Edinburgh, though only the short-hole game is played there.
 Recently it has become clear that parts of Fortrose golf course play over the area used by the Fortrose golfers at the end of the 18th century.

 The first mention of links golf is on Barry Links near Carnoustie, but the exact location is not specified and may not be an area currently played.
 The first mention of a golf hole is ascribed to Aberdeen, in 1625, on the old Aberdeen Links, which is Queens Links and Broad Hill.
 However, this area is no longer played.
 Likewise at Perth, early golf on the North Inch was closer to the town and has since moved further north.

 There are no longer any golf courses at all on Leith Links in Edinburgh, Sauchope in Crail, Glasgow Green in Glasgow, Burntisland Links at Burntisland, Ward Hill at Cruden Bay, West Links/Hedderwick Links at Dunbar nor the East Links at North Berwick.
-This is largely because they could not expand to 18 holes in the late 19th century.
+As stated above, this is largely because they could not expand to 18 holes in the late 19th century where they originally where.

-It may come as a surprise to some that there are courses outside Scotland in the oldest 18 extant courses.
-The reason was that these courses were started where there was enough room for expansion, unlike the very early courses in Scotland.
+It may come as a surprise that there are courses outside Scotland in the oldest 18 extant courses.
+The reason was that these courses were started where there was enough room for expansion.
 The age of the foreign courses does not reflect early local interest in golf as much as the visiting Scottish influence, though at Pau and Westward Ho!, the Scots were joined by prominent London golfers, whose support became noticeable in the late 19th century.
 These factors also applied at Wimbledon Common founded in 1865, which is just outside this list, as are Haddington (1865) and Brook Common (1865).